deekshachugh/msan622/final-project/README.md

 ### Temperature Prediction  ###
 ![IMAGE](prediction.png)

+For this plot I created lagged one year temperature as for mostly all time series last period is highly significant in the model.
+Using the library randomForest I created a model and used predict function to get the predicted values.

+I implemented line chart to show the actual temperature and the predicted temperature of the model designed by me.
+I understand that its a repetition of the above technique  but I think the multi line chart is appropriate way to show temperature and its predicted value.Also, this is my fifth plot I thought I can use the same technique.

-I used a random forest, a machine learning technique to make a model which can predict temperature.
-The plot shows the temperature as well as its predicted temperature by a multiline plot.
+I have used a random forest, a machine learning technique to make a model which can predict temperature.

+I learnt from this graph that random forest is able to predict temperature of citites like  very nicely.
+However, for citites like SAn Francisco, the model does not work as good as for other citites.
+This could be the case becuase I have not included wind speed which could be really important in predicting temperature of SAn Francisco.
+For almost all the citites temperature prediction was not so good when there is high peaks of temperature.

 #####Interactivity#####
-The user can select any city for which they are interested in temperature prediction.
+I used filtering and zooming for this plot because the data has 54 citites and its easier to search for a city of interest for the user to interact with it.
+Since, the data density is very high and there is a lot of overplotting, zooming feature is helping to see the predictions for each month clearly.